20kdc/funcWebWiki/wiki/start.md

 ## How Things Work

-The first rule of funcWebWiki is that, outside of 'kernel' changes, _each funcWebWiki request essentially reboots the system._
+The first rule of funcWebWiki is that, outside of the 'kernel', _each funcWebWiki request essentially reloads everything._

 See <system/lib/kernel> if you're curious as to what, exactly, this means; it has details, but also has the entrypoint where requests are handled.
 APIs are pretty much 'Redbean modulo security concerns'.

 funcWebWiki uses a 'noun/verb' system, in a sense.

-Every single file in your `wiki/` directory is available as a wiki page (the 'nouns'), with `_` converted to `/`.
+Files in your `wiki/` directory are available as a wiki page (the 'nouns'), with `_` converted to `/`.
 Some of those files, aka `system/` (stylized as `~/`) files, are considered part of the wiki software itself.
 Some of those files, aka `special/` (stylized as `! `) files, are meant to provide 'bookmarks'; where you might otherwise prefix a filename with `AAA` to keep it separated.
 Other files are content.

 On each of these pages, there are different actions (the 'verbs').
 By default, the action is `view`.